Radiation effects on hearing and balance

 Radiation in the ear region can also affect the external or middle ear systems, leading to conductive hearing loss in about 40% of patients.
-Effects include skin reactions (ulceration, atrophy, otitis externa), reduction in cerumen production (ear wax), otitis media and eustachian tube dysfunction.
+Effects include skin reactions (ulceration, atrophy, otitis externa), reduction in cerumen production (ear wax), otitis media, and eustachian tube dysfunction.

 The most important risk factors for damage to hearing and balance are tumor location and the amount of radiation.
 If radiation is accompanied by cisplatin-based chemotherapy, the risk of hearing loss increases.

-This suggests that patients receiving radiation alone or radiation with cisplatin-based chemotherapy receive a baseline hearing test before treatment, following treatment and every six months thereafter for at least five years.
+This suggests that patients receiving radiation alone or radiation with cisplatin-based chemotherapy receive a baseline hearing test before treatment, following treatment, and every six months thereafter for at least five years.

 Prevention and treatment

-A preventative treatment for those exposed to cisplatin has yielded encouraging results.
+Preventative treatment for those exposed to cisplatin has yielded encouraging results.

-The US Food and Drug Administration is expediting development and approval of Pedmark, a “breakthrough therapy” that treats hearing loss in children receiving cisplatin (ASHA Leader, July 2018).
+The US Food and Drug Administration is expediting the development and approval of Pedmark, a “breakthrough therapy” that treats hearing loss in children receiving cisplatin (ASHA Leader, July 2018).

 Staying on top of hearing health can be difficult when treating patients for serious medical conditions.
-Although change in treatment may not be an option, early detection of changes in hearing allows the individual and family to prepare and cope with increased communication problems.
+Although the change in treatment may not be an option, early detection of changes in hearing allows the individual and family to prepare and cope with increased communication problems.

 Source: Audiology HealthCare News